Unlocked

 Steps we teach you.

-I can think of no greater testimonial to the quality of our selling section than the story mentioned above.
 If you are looking for relevant, actionable information that teaches you how to sell a website the right way (without falling for common seller mistakes), this section alone will be worth its weight in gold.

 Don’t have a 5 or 6-figure business?
 That’s O.K. too.
 There are many ways to sell websites in the $1,000 – $10,000 range, and we’ll not only teach you how to value your website, we’ll show you where you should sell it, how to screen buyers (is the prospective buyer really interested or just competition), how to use a prospectus (think of this as a formal presentation of all the important facts pertaining to your site – we actually give you a prospectus template and teach you how to fill it out), and so much more.